trungchien171/imc_prosperity_2/README.md

 ## IMC Prosperity 2
-### Rounds

 The 15 days of simulation of Prosperity are divided into 5 rounds.
 Each round lasts 72 hours.
 At the end of every round - before the timer runs out - all teams will have to submit their algorithmic and manual trades to be processed.
 The algorithms will then participate in a full day of trading against the Prosperity trading bots.
-Note that all algorithms are trading separately, there is no interaction between the algorithms of different players.
-When a new round starts, the results of the previous round will be disclosed and the leaderboard will be updated accordingly.
-During the game, you can always visit previous rounds in the dashboard, to review information and results.
-But once a round is closed, you can no longer change your submitted trades for that round.
-When round 5 ends, the final results will be processed and the winner of the Prosperity trading challenge will be crowned “Prosperity Trading Tycoon”.

-### Algorithmic trading

-Every round contains an algorithmic trading challenge.
-You will have 72 hours to submit your (final) Python program.
-When the round ends, the last successfully processed submission will be locked in and processed for results.
-### Manual trading

-All rounds contain a manual trading challenge.
-Just like the algorithmic challenge, manual trading challenges last 72 hours to submit your (final) trade.
-When the round ends, the last submission will be locked in and processed for results.
-During the tutorial round, manual trading is inactive.
-Note that manual trades have no effect on your algorithmic trade and can be seen as separate challenges to gain additional profits.

-# Round 1
+## Round 1

-## Algorithm challenge

-The first two tradable products are introduced: `STARFRUIT` and `AMETHYSTS`.
-While the value of the `AMETHYSTS` has been stable throughout the history of the archipelago, the value of `STARFRUIT` has been going up and down over time.
-Develop your initial trading strategy and write your first Python program to get off to a good start in this world of trading and market making.
-Even if the price of a product moves very little or in a very unpredictable way, there might still be clever ways to profit if you both buy and sell.

-Position limits for the newly introduced products:

-- `STARFRUIT`: 20
-- `AMETHYSTS`: 20
+We were given 2 products to trade named AMETHYSTS and STARFRUIT.
+We realized that AMETHYSTS prices are stable throughtout the history while the value for STARFRUIT had been going up and down over time.
+For AMETHYSTS, we did the market-take and market-make around the mean price.
+We adjusted for penny jumping, which means the bid and ask prices always be one penny better than the best prices in the order book to make the orders more competitive.
+For STARFRUIT, we ran a linear regression to predict next prices based on historical prices in the cache. we continued doing market-make and market take for the predicted price adjusted by a predefined spread.
+The algorithmic trading results were quite reasonably and we got a profit of 30k.
+The manual trading was straightforward, we got a profit of 46k but it was quite low in comparing with average benchmark.

+At Round 1, we ended up with:
+- Rank #2178 in Overall
-Results for round 1: Rank #411 global and Rank #15 Vietnam
+- Rank #15 in Vietnam (National)
+- Rank #411 in Algorithmic trading
+- Rank #2467 in Manual trading

+## Round 2
+In round 2, a new product was introduced named "ORCHIDS".
+ORCHIDS are very delicate and their value is dependent on all sorts of observable factors like hours of sun light, humidity, shipping costs, in- & export tariffs and suitable storage space.
+To remain competitive and flexible in trading ORCHIDS, we set the dynamic price bounds around the calculated buy price incorporating with penny jumping.
+The purchase price was determined by adding the market ask to the sum of shipping cost and import tariff costs, indicating the total cost of acquiring the product.
+We also tried to improve our strategies for AMETHYSTS and STARFRUIT.
+For AMETHYSTS, we took the same trading logic as in round 1 but we predicted the future price instead of taking the mean price.
+We predicted the price using MACD and Volatility.
+Specifically, the MACD is calculated as the difference between the 12-period EMA and the 26-period EMA.
+We also had a 9-period EMA of the MACD itself, which is a signal line, acts as a trigger for buying and selling decisions.
+Then, we calculated the volatility of AMETHYSTS using the standard deviation of logarithmic returns.
+For the decision rules, if the MACD is positive (upward momentum) and the volatility is relatively low (we set it less than 5% of average price), the strategy predicts a 2% increase in price.
+Conversely, it predicts a 2% decrease.
+Otherwise, it predicts the price will remain stable around the last known price.
+For STARFRUIT, the method we used to predict the future price was by applying a smoothing constant to the price data.
+This gives more weight to recent observations while exponentially decreasing the weight for older observations.
+The smoothing level was set at 0.2 to control the rate at which the influence of older data decreases.
+The predicted price then was calculated as the last value from smoothing series.
+The manual trading in this round was to find the optimal profit for currency exchanging.
+Our sequence is Seashells -> Pizza -> Wasabi -> Seashells -> Pizza -> Seashells.

+At Round 2 (accompany with results from the preceding round), we ended up with:
+- Rank #116 in Overall
+- Rank #2 in Vietnam (National)
+- Rank #67 in Algorithmic trading
+- Rank #1449 in Manual trading

+  ### Updating...